ms-us-rcg-cloud-innovation/notifications-and-messaging/README.md

+---
+title: Azure Notifications and Messaging Resources
+description: This asset contains samples, guidance, and selection help for the many azure notification and messaging resources
+author: RCG
+date: 11/15/2022
+---

 # About The Project

 In this repository you'll find assets demonstrating the different messaging capabilities offered by Azure.
 The asset is designed in such a way that it attempts to demonstrate each resources capabilities for a specific use case